katcipis/sophia/notes/golang.md

 ```

 It is definitely not impossible, it would just make thing more complex
-and harder to cleanup garbage memory.
+and harder to cleanup garbage memory (memory that is internal to the
+runtime).

 Data that is inserted on a map reside on buckets that are manipulated
 as contiguous memory regions, pretty low level and unsafe stuff.